Navigation

 B.A.. – History, Stetson University, 1989

-Angels in the City of Oaks: 125 Years of Meredith College History, City of Raleigh Museum, March 2016 (Co-written and designed with Meredith Haynes)
+Angels in the City of Oaks: 125 Years of Meredith College History, City of Raleigh Museum, March 2016 (Co-curated with Meredith Haynes)

 Publications